mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 * What will I do better tomorrow?
 ```

-I also have a doc with my dreams, I try to write to it whenever I have a dream that
+I also have a special doc for dreams, I'm trying to get better at being
-I can still remember, I try to be as detailed as I can.
+able to have vivid dreams where I remember more details of my dreams,
+regardless of having a happy or sad vivid dream I record it so my
+future self can remember it.

 ## Photos